De 50 000 à 10 000 AV J.-C.

 700- 800

-The arrival of Christianity, and the beginning of the construction, over a very long period, of chapels and other monuments of worship, then, in 708, of the collegiate church of Mont-Saint-Michel by Saint-Aubert.
-The 19th century saw the beginning of the invasion that was to mark this period the most: the Vikings.
-The Vikings took advantage of the decay of Charlemagne's empire after his death.
+The arrival of Christianity, and the beginning of the construction, over a very long period, of chapels and other religious monuments, followed in 708 by the collegiate church of Mont-Saint-Michel by Saint-Aubert.
+The 19th century saw the beginning of the invasion that was to leave the greatest mark on this period: that of the Vikings.
+The Vikings took full advantage of the collapse of Charlemagne's empire after his death.
 They made short work of the territories they coveted, including the Cotentin, which was given to Brittany.

 1006 – 1087